 Behind the house, there is a small pond with swans and goats, an abandoned tractor, and in the fall, a vast pumpkin patch, with every shape and size pumpkin imaginable.
 Invariably in the fall months, there is a long line of people that winds out of the house and into the dirt road in front of it.
 This is the line to doughnut heaven, or really, a line to a window, from which tireless, flour-and-sugar coated teenage employees will sell you piping hot, fried doughy goodness, in three flavors: powdered sugar, regular sugar, and cinnamon sugar.

-Next stop (after another doughnut break), is outside to the pumpkin patch.
-You can purchase pumpkins in the tents set up for this purpose, or take a hay ride (literally, in a cart of hay, pulled by a tractor) to another pumpkin patch where you can actually pick your pumpkins.
+The next stop (after another doughnut break), is outside to the pumpkin patch.
+You can purchase pumpkins in the tents set up for this purpose, or take a hayride (literally, in a cart of hay, pulled by a tractor) to another pumpkin patch where you can actually pick your pumpkins.

-How to get to the Orchard from NYC:
+How to get to the Outhouse Orchard from NYC:

 Take Metro North Railroad from Grand Central to Croton Falls station stop.
 Cabs generally wait at the station, so take one to the Orchards just three miles down the road.
 (Outhouse Orchards, 130 Hardscrabble Rd., North Salem, NY, 914.277.3188.
 Open daily, April through December)